Spinach and Artichoke Dip is the perfect appetizer. Made with simple ingredients, this great snack comes together quickly and is always a hit!

 How to Make Spinach Artichoke Dip

-- In a medium mixing bowl, mix together the sour cream, mayonnaise, and cream cheese.
+- Make the base.
+In a medium mixing bowl, mix together the sour cream, mayonnaise, and cream cheese.
 This is easiest with a hand held mixer.

-- Stir in the cheese, spinach, artichokes, and seasonings.
+- Add in the remaining ingredients.
+Stir in the cheese, spinach, artichokes, and seasonings.

-- Transfer to a casserole dish, bake, and enjoy!
+- Bake the dip.
+Transfer to a casserole dish, bake, and enjoy!

 Grating Your Own Cheese